vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ## Process the data

 To process the data from the API, we use a data flow.
-First, we filter out all cancelled trains:
+First, we filter out all cancelled trains, by checking if the `isCancelled` column is equal to 0:

 ![image](/assets/2025-05-28/030.png)